-Aurora to buy Uber’s self-driving vehicles arm
+Uber, hard-hit by pandemic, sells its robot-vehicle division

 Uber denied the allegations, but eventually reached a $245 million settlement with Waymo in 2018 after a few days of testimony during a high-profile trial in San Francisco.
 Before the settlement, Uber’s former CEO and co-founder Travis Kalanick revealed he believed Google’s self-driving car technology posed an existential threat to Uber during his dramatic appearance on the witness stand.

-That fear drove Kalanick Uber’s open its own self-driving car division stocked with robotic experts from Carnegie-Mellon University as former Google engineers acquired as part of the deal with Levandowski.
+That fear drove Kalanick Uber’s to open its own self-driving car division stocked with robotic experts from Carnegie-Mellon University as well as former Google engineers acquired as part of the deal with Levandowski.
 Uber eventually fired Levandowski in 2017 and Levandowski wound up being sentenced to 18 months in prison earlier this year after pleading guilty to stealing some of Google’s trade secrets before he left the company in 2016.